-- (2) This line item reflects the aggregate tax effect of all non-tax adjustments reflected in the preceding line items of the table.
-The tax effect of each adjustment is computed (i) by dividing the gross amount of the adjustment, as shown in the EBITDA and Adjusted EBITDA reconciliation, by the number of diluted weighted average shares outstanding for the applicable fiscal period and (ii) applying an overall assumed statutory tax rate of 27% for the fifty-two weeks ended August 28, 2021. - (3) As noted above, the Company excludes the non-cash fair value loss related to its Private Warrant liabilities.
+- (1) This line item reflects the aggregate tax effect of all non-tax adjustments reflected in the preceding line items of the table.
+The tax effect of each adjustment is computed (i) by dividing the gross amount of the adjustment, as shown in the Adjusted EBITDA reconciliation, by the number of diluted weighted average shares outstanding for the applicable fiscal period and (ii) applying an overall assumed statutory tax rate of 25% for the fifty-two weeks ended August 27, 2022. - (2) Diluted earnings per share includes the fair value loss and related exclusion of anti-dilutive shares related to the private warrants in accordance with GAAP.
+With respect to the Company's non-GAAP measure, the non-cash fair value loss is reversed.
+The fair value adjustments are a permanent tax difference and do not affect tax expense.
+Note, mark to market gain adjustments are already excluded from the numerator, and dilutive shares are included, in calculating diluted earnings per share in accordance with GAAP. - (3) As noted above, the Company excludes the non-cash fair value loss related to its private warrant liabilities.
 The Company subsequently considers the dilutive share count effect of such adjustment such that the shares excluded in accordance with GAAP are included in this non-GAAP measure.